murphym18/markdownc/README.md

 ## Usage

-Give markdownc markdown file you wish to turn into html.
+Give markdownc the markdown file you wish to turn into html.
 Here is an example

 ```bash
 markdownc foo.md